Hiking Maine’s Bold Coast

 The Cutler Coast Public Reserve Land is 2 hours northeast of Acadia and is only a stone’s throw from New Brunswick and Nova Scotia.
 Our phones actually thought we were in Canada so we turned them off while we were hiking to avoid getting gouged by our cell providers.
 We started hiking from the parking lot on the inland trail (see map) and headed towards the ocean.
 The beginning of the hike looks like any walk through woods in New England, but after 1.5 miles the scenery changes dramatically.
 The trail changes abruptly from dense woods to rugged cliffs that plunge into the Atlantic.

-At some point along the Coastal Trail, we hung the Eno between two trees on the edge of one of the cliffs overlooking Canada, watching the seals swim by and the eagles fly overhead.
+At some point along the Coastal Trail, we hung our hammock between two trees on the edge of one of the cliffs overlooking Canada, watching the seals swim by and the eagles fly overhead.

 As it turned out, even though we hardly saw anyone else on the trail, the three campsites on the map were all occupied when we arrived in the late afternoon.
 We were left with a few options: